MiguelGGMM/EVM_CONTRACT_READER/README.md

-# EVM_CONTRACT_READER
- You can use this to perform reading request against any contract of an EVM based blockchain
+# You can use this to perform reading request against any contract of an EVM based blockchain